vbrednikov/microservices/README.md

 3. Label one node (e.g., master) as high-reliable to run mongo on it:
 `docker node update --label-add reliability=high master-1`

 4. Copy .env-example to .env, edit according to development needs.
-Please note that it is not necessary to uncomment "latest" versions since it is used by default.
+Please note that it is not necessary to uncomment "latest" versions since value "latest" is used by default, if not specified.

 5. On production deployment host, copy .env-example to .env-prod (or any other suitable name).
 Specify network configuration and exact component versions there.

 6. Another option is to put components versions to `.versions` file (e.g., from gitlab-ci when new tag is added)

+7. If you are going to deploy several stacks in one cluster, be ready to specify different ports for the same services since the ports are overlapping in one cluster.

 Configuration is ready.